char0n/pybrowscap/README.rst

 Instalation
 -----------

-Install via pipy or copy this module into your project or into your PYTHON_PATH.
+Install via pypi or copy this module into your project or into your PYTHON_PATH.
 Download latest version of browscap.csv file from http://browsers.garykeith.com/downloads.asp.